Overview: What are we talking about?

 Whoo hoo - just about there!!!

-19. If you answered any questions incorrectly (a non-compliant answer), the section will not have a check box and you can click on those answers that will give you a compliant score:
+If you answered any questions incorrectly (a non-compliant answer), the section will not have a check box.
+You can click on those sections, and review the incorrect answers and change your answers if needed.